John Trollope, 1st Baron Kesteven

 John Trollope, 1st Baron Kesteven PC (5 May 1800 – 17 December 1874), known as Sir John Trollope, Bt, between 1820 and 1868, was a British Conservative politician.
-He served as President of the Poor Law Board in the Earl of Derby's short-lived 1852 Conservative administration.
+He was president of the Poor Law Board in the Earl of Derby's short-lived 1852 Conservative administration.

 Background

 Trollope was the son of Sir John Trollope, 6th Baronet, and Anne, daughter of Henry Thorold.
 He was the elder brother of General Sir Charles Trollope and the Right Reverend Edward Trollope and the second cousin of the novelist Anthony Trollope.
 He was educated at Eton and later served with the 10th Hussars, achieving the rank of captain.

 Political career

 Trollope was appointed High Sheriff of Lincolnshire in 1825 and was then returned to Parliament for Lincolnshire South in 1841, a seat he held until 1868.

-He served under the Earl of Derby as President of the Poor Law Board between March and December 1852 and was sworn of the Privy Council in March of the same year.
+Under the Earl of Derby, he was president of the Poor Law Board between March and December 1852 and was sworn of the Privy Council in March of the same year.
 In 1868, he was raised to the peerage as Baron Kesteven, of Casewick in the County of Lincoln.